Here’s the initial report from The Associated Press:

 Under Chapter 11, the Dodgers will continue to operate in the ordinary course of business.
 Pursuant to that authority, and additional authority the Dodgers have sought in motions filed today with the bankruptcy court:

-- All salaries of Dodger employees will be paid and all Dodger employee benefits will continue.
+- All salaries of Dodger employees doing remote jobs will be paid and all Dodger employee benefits will continue.

 - The Dodgers will operate within their existing budget to sign and acquire amateur, international and professional players.